farisgigic/intro-to-web-2025/readme.txt

 # CarCare Application

-CarCare is a web application designed to help users manage their car maintenance and participate in a forum to discuss car-related issues.
-The application includes features such as viewing and adding cars, participating in forum discussions, and contacting support.
+CarCare is a web application designed to help users manage their car maintenance efficiently while providing a forum for discussions on car-related topics.
+Users can add and track their vehicles, participate in community discussions, and reach out to support when needed.

 ## Table of Contents